aliyatang/aliyaBlog/_posts/2023-12-07-CRUD-JQUERY-HACKS.md

   });

 5. Why do we use JQUERY with CRUD?
-We use jQuery with CRUD because it makes it easy to perform the create read update delete operations on data without having to write a lot of code.
+We use jQuery with CRUD because it makes it easy to perform the create read update delete operations on dawithout having to write a lot of code, can connect the frontend jQuery with backend CRUD easily

 # Finish the update JQUERY function
 - its all the way at the end, you should see the green comment